PGallagher69/BeginningLaravel/SetupInstructions/Laravel/laravel-7.md

 # Laravel Instructions (Step 7):

-## Change "Home" to "Dashboard" - Controllers:
+## Change "Home" to "Dashboard" - Routes:

 ### Routes:

 Routing is a method whereby the application looks up which Controller Method is executed for a particular web page address.

-In the case of Laravel, routes are stored in the routes/web.php file.
+In the case of Laravel, routes are stored in the "_routes/web.php_" file.

-All of our routes are going to be looking for "_home_", so we're going to change those to "_dashboard_" instead.
+All of our Dashboard routes are going to be looking for "_home_", so we're going to change those to "_dashboard_" instead.

 You can find more information on Routes here;